Lambert C. Mims: Indictment and conviction

-In 1989, Mims, a Democrat, entered the race for mayor, still considered a non-partisan position, against his former fellow-commissioner and by then Republican mayoral incumbent Arthur R. Outlaw.
-Shortly afterwards, he was charged in three counts of a 35-count racketeering indictment by Jeff Sessions, then U.S. attorney for the United States District Court for the Southern District of Alabama (from 1981 to 1994).
-The charges concerned negotiations that had taken place four years earlier, when Mims was still in office, for the construction of a trash-to-steam energy plant that was never built.
-Mims claimed that Republicans had timed the charges to halt his political campaign, and called them "a satanic attack."
-After a trial with four co-defendants in April 1990, a jury convicted Mins of two counts of extortion in violation of the Hobbs Act.
-After serving 46 months of a 10-year prison sentence, Mims was paroled in 1997.
-He filed a civil suit that year to have his sentence vacated, but was unsuccessful.
+In 1989, Mims, a Democrat, entered the race for mayor, still considered a non-partisan position, against his former fellow-commissioner and, by then Republican incumbent mayor Arthur R. Outlaw.
+Shortly afterward, he was charged on three counts in a 35-count racketeering indictment by Jeff Sessions, then U.S. attorney for the United States District Court for the Southern District of Alabama (from 1981 to 1994).
+The charges concerned negotiations that had taken place four years earlier, while Mims was still in office, for the construction of a trash-to-steam energy plant that was never built.
+Mims claimed that Republicans had timed the charges to halt his political campaign and called them "a satanic attack."
+After a trial with four co-defendants in April 1990, a jury convicted Mins on two counts of extortion in violation of the Hobbs Act.
+He served 46 months of a 10-year prison sentence and was paroled in 1997.
+That same year, he filed a civil suit to have his sentence vacated, but was unsuccessful.